home-assistant/addons/README.md

-# Hass.io Addons: The official core repository
+# Home Assistant Addons: The official repository

 [![Build Status](https://dev.azure.com/home-assistant/Hass.io/_apis/build/status/addons?branchName=master)](https://dev.azure.com/home-assistant/Hass.io/_build/latest?definitionId=7&branchName=master)

-Add-ons for the Hass.io ecosystem, allow you to extend the functionality around your Home Assistant setup.
+Add-ons for Home Assistant, allow you to extend the functionality around your Home Assistant setup.
 These add-on can consist of an application that Home Assistant can integrate with (e.g., a MQTT broker or database server) or allow access to your Home Assistant configuration (e.g., via Samba or using the Configurator).

-Add-ons can be installed and configured via the Home Assistant frontend on systems that have installed Hass.io.
+Add-ons can be installed and configured via the Home Assistant frontend on systems that have installed Home Assistant.

 ## Add-ons provided by this repository